-In recent years, the Alliance has established itself as a leading resource for philanthropists interested in funding basic science in the most impactful ways possible.
-Since 2016, by advising philanthropists and foundations that are beginning or expanding their funding of basic scientific research, the organization estimates it has influenced more than $1 billion in new funding to basic science.
+In recent years, the Alliance has established itself as a leading resource for philanthropists interested in funding discovery science in the most impactful ways possible.
+Since 2016, by advising philanthropists and foundations that are beginning or expanding their funding of basic scientific research, the organization estimates it has influenced more than $1 billion in new funding to discovery science.

 Valerie Conn joined the Alliance in 2015 and helped to shape the vision and strategy of the organization which has concentrated on advising new philanthropists.